Accomplished, determined, courageous and enterprising.

 Awards & Achievements in a Marketing Head Resume

-Either you can mention the achievements of a particular job in that job section.
+Either you can mention the achievements of a particular job under that profile in the Professional Experience section.

-Or if you want to highlight the achievements in a separate section, this section can be constructed which would also include any awards received during college years
+Or if you want to highlight the achievements in a separate section, this section can be constructed which would also include any awards received outside of any workplace.

-This section in a way showcases the extra-curricular achievements as well.
+This section, in a way, showcases your extra-curricular achievements as well.

-In all the case, we are interested in making a better impact on the recruiter and give more clarity for decision making to be easy and quick.
+In all the cases, we are interested in delivering a better impact on the recruiter and provide more clarity to enable swift decision making.

 3 tips while writing the awards section:-